-In 2016 an estimated 3.6 million cases of fraud and two million cases of computer misuse were reported to police.
+In 2016 an estimated 3.6 million cases of fraud and two million cases of computer misuse were reported to the police.
 The figure is staggering, but even more staggering is that so many of those crimes could have been prevented by making a few small changes in online behaviour.

 Create a password that’s too hard for criminals to crack by choosing three random words, numbers and symbols.

-Stop thieves stealing from you – update privacy settings on all social media accounts and only let people you’re connected to see your pages.
+Stop thieves stealing from you: update privacy settings on all social media accounts and only let people you’re connected to see your pages.

 Phishing emails are designed to steal from you by installing malicious software on your computer.
 Don’t click on links from suspicious sources.

-Updates are vital in protecting your computer and your identity from cybercriminals.
+Accept all updates when asked: they’re vital in protecting your computer and your identity from cybercriminals.